 Your own pages may be clean, but your best friend just posted a picture that is definitely unsafe for college admissions officers…and tagged you in it!
 Untag yourself from questionable photos on anyone’s social networking page, even if the photos don’t show up on yours.

 If 20 percent of admissions officers are doing it, you should too.
 You may be surprised by where you pop up, and in what context.
 If you find anything potentially incriminating that you can’t remove yourself, ask the owner of the profile or website to take it down.
 Here’s what the Princeton Review has to say about how to make sure you like what you Google: “Social media accounts are usually some of the top returns, so cleaning up those profiles goes a long way.
 School activity is likely to show high up as well from writing an article for the school paper to participating in an extracurricular activity or club that’s on the high school website.”
 Creeped out by how much Google knows about you?
 Here’s how to stop Google from tracking your web activity.

 Set up an email account just for college applications

 Heads up: you’re going to get lots and lots of emails from colleges.
 Create a new email address and use it solely for correspondence related to applications, interviews, inquiries, and campus visits.
-Learn the commonly used “crutch word” you should avoid in a job interview (and in college interviews, too).

 Better safe than sorry